rfrelat/Multivariate2D3D/ZMT_Practical.md

 ```
 [1] 65 31  7
 ```
-You loaded a variable called `IBTS_tensor` which is an array with three dimension : 65 fish species in the first dimension, 31 years in the second dimension, and 7 roundfish areas (RA) in the third dimension.
+You loaded a variable called `IBTS_tensor` which is an array with three dimension: 65 fish species in the first dimension, 31 years in the second dimension, and 7 roundfish areas (RA) in the third dimension.
-To see the names of the dimension, you can type :
+To see the names of the dimension, you can type:

 ```r
 dimnames(IBTS_tensor)